dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 For example, previously, I only had one `UpdateUser` consumer using the `UserRepository` contract.
 This time, I'll change it and create a new consumer to manage user data like this:

-> From now on, the `UserRepository` contract isn't used anymore because it's no longer relevant.

 ``` go
 func FindAllUser(userRepoFinderImpl UserRepositoryFinder) (Users, error) {
     return userRepoFinderImpl.FindAll({})